NeiAozora/Memory-Manager/README.md

 ## Why Weak References?

 Weak references are essential for efficient memory management in low-level operations.
 The library uses PHP's `WeakReference` to avoid increasing reference counts, allowing objects to be garbage-collected when no longer referenced.
-However, you can explicitly free memory by calling `unset()` or `destroy()`.
+However, you can explicitly free memory `destroy()`.

 ### Key Points:
 - Objects are eligible for garbage collection when no other references exist.
-- Explicitly call `unset($object)` or `destroy()` to free memory immediately.
+- Explicitly call `destroy()` to free memory immediately.
 - Weak references prevent memory leaks in long-running applications.

 ## Supported PHP Versions